Lugdunum3D/Lugdunum/doc/guidelines.md

 y = 2;      // Bad (initialization separated from declaration)
 ```

-Declare variables in the lowerest scope and as close as possible of the first use.
+Declare variables in the lowerest scope and as close as possible to the first use.

 ## Static and Global Variables